 Transient Work Permit Visas (TR-L)

-- Notarised work contract.
+- Notarised employment offer.

 - Full face photograph of the foreigner.